 If you want to beef up your content marketing strategy, it’s not enough to rely on the same techniques over and over again.
 You want to make sure that you are continually improving, reaching the right people, and hitting (maybe even surpassing) industry benchmarks.

 Industry benchmarking is a powerful way to help you distinguish which marketing practices you should adopt or stop using.
-It allows you to accurately gauge your competitors’ performance using analytical data.
+It allows you to gauge your competitors’ performance using analytical data accurately.
 You can then use this data to interpret performance factors, predict trends, and ensure your strategy is up-to-date with modern consumer demands.